 - Have you done any exercise recently that might have caused you to pull a muscle or develop a cramp?

-There’s no blood test that can specifically identify appendicitis (or gas).
-There is a test, though, that can show whether there’s an increase in your white blood cells.
+There’s no blood test that can specifically identify appendicitis or gas.
+There is a test, though, that can show whether there’s an increase in your white blood cells (WBCs).

-Treatment of appendicitis usually involves the surgical removal of the appendix.
-Called an appendectomy, this procedure can often be done as an outpatient operation.
+Treatment of appendicitis usually involves an appendectomy, the surgical removal of the appendix.
+This procedure can often be performed as an outpatient operation.

-There are two types of appendectomies and with both types of surgeries, antibiotics are often prescribed to treat any remaining infection:
+There are two types of appendectomies.
+With both types of surgeries, antibiotics are often prescribed to treat any remaining infection.